tgirod/noize/README.md

 And now I can pass tuples from one eval call to the next.
 It is also possible to concat tuples together, and if I need to split them, I can use `inline for` to iterate over.

 Experiment is [here](./exp/tuple.zig), but this approach is so promising, integrating it in the main code is the next step.

+# Sat Dec  9 20:26:46 CET 2023

+The tuple experiment has been merged into the main codebase.
+Note that it raises a segfault at compile time with zig 0.11.0 but not with master.